finos/common-domain-model/CONTRIBUTING.rst

 Documentation
 ^^^^^^^^^^^^^

 The CDM documentation must be kept up-to-date with the model in production.
-Where applicable, the contributor should provide accompanying documentation (in text format) that can be added to the CDM documentation site for their proposed changes.
+Where applicable, the Contributor should provide accompanying documentation (in text format) that can be added to the CDM documentation for their proposed changes.

 The documentation includes *.rosetta* code snippets that directly illustrate explanations about certain model components, and those snippets are validated against the actual model definitions.
 When a model change impacts those snippets, or if new relevant snippets should be added to support the documentation, those snippets should be provided together with the documentation update.